 Class-AB amplifiers are notoriously inefficient.
 The primary cause of these inefficiencies is voltage drop across the output stage transistors.
-Two components of the internal voltage drop.
+There are two components of the internal voltage drop.
 One is the headroom or dc voltage drop that varies inversely to output power.
 The second component is due to the sine-wave nature of the output.
 The total voltage drop can be calculated by subtracting the RMS value of the output voltage from V{DD} .
-The internal voltage drop multiplied by the RMS value of the supply current, $I{DD(RMS)}$, determines the internal power dissipation of the amplifier.
+The internal voltage drop multiplied by the RMS value of the supply current, I{DD} rms, determines the internal power dissipation of the amplifier.